mvdwetering/ynca/docs/DESIGN.rst

 Design stuff document
 =====================

 This file contains some design decisions.
-Mainly for future me.
+Mainly intended for future me.

 Scope
 =====
-The library is intended for automation applications, so control, not configuration.
+The library is intended for automation applications, so focused on control, not configuration.
 So things like setting/reading volume, mute inputs are in.
-Things like setting name, speaker delays etc... are out for now.
+Things like configuring name, speaker delays etc... are out for now.

 Controlling the subunits like Tuner and other Mediaplayer-like components would be nice, but also out of scope for now.